-To Use GI Bill ® Education Benefits
+To use GI Bill ® Education Benefits, you must:

 - Submit admissions application to LACC.
-Determine your eligibility for GI Bill® and apply for education benefits at va.gov/education/eligibility/.
-You will receive a Certificate of Eligibility letter (COE) if you have been determined eligible to use education benefits. - Submit to VA (mail or online) Form 22-1995 (Request for Change of Program or Place of Training) if you are a transfer student. - Meet with a Veterans Resource Center (VRC) Counselor to complete a comprehensive student education plan.
+Determine your eligibility for GI Bill® and apply for education benefits at: va.gov/education/eligibility/.
+You will receive a Certificate of Eligibility letter (COE) if you have been determined eligible to use education benefits. - 2.
+Submit to VA (mail or online) Form 22-1995 (Request for Change of Program or Place of Training) if you are a transfer student. - 3.
+Meet with a Veterans Resource Center (VRC) Counselor to complete a comprehensive student education plan.
 The Veterans Administration will not pay for courses that are not included in a veteran's or dependent's education plan. - 4.
 Enroll in courses as indicated on the student education plan. - 5.
-Submit the following forms to the Veterans Resource Center: - Chapter 31 (Veteran Readiness and Employment/VR&E): VRE Authorization Form (to be sent from VR&E Counselor directly to college), DD214, new VRC student intake form, certification request form. - Chapters 30 (Montgomery) & 33 (Post-9/11): Certificate of Eligibility, DD214, new VRC student intake form, certification request form. - Chapter 35 (Survivors & Dependents): Certificate of Eligibility, SSN of veteran providing benefits, new VRC student intake form. - Chapter 1606 (Montgomery Selected Reserve): Certificate of Eligibility, DD2384, new VRC student intake form. certification request form. - New VRC student intake and certification request forms can be found at lacitycollege.edu/Resources/Veterans/Department-Home - 6.
+Submit the following forms to the Veterans Resource Center: - Chapter 31 (Veteran Readiness and Employment/VR&E): VRE Authorization Form (to be sent from VR&E Counselor directly to college), DD214, new VRC student intake form, certification request form. - Chapters 30 (Montgomery) & 33 (Post-9/11): Certificate of Eligibility, DD214, new VRC student intake form, certification request form. - Chapter 35 (Survivors & Dependents): Certificate of Eligibility, SSN of veteran providing benefits, new VRC student intake form. certification request form. - Chapter 1606 (Montgomery Selected Reserve): Certificate of Eligibility, DD2384, new VRC student intake form. certification request form. - New VRC student intake and certification request forms can be found at lacitycollege.edu/Resources/Veterans/ Department-Home

 Important: Veterans and dependents must submit a certification request form for EVERY semester they wish to use GI Bill® Benefits.
 Adds and drops for veterans and dependents must be reported to the LACC Veterans Resource Center as soon as possible.
 Failing to do so may result in an overpayment or underpayment.

-Other Notes
+Other Notes:

-- To maintain eligibility, veteran students must maintain standards of academic progress as indicated in this catalog. - The Veterans Administration will not pay for courses that are not included in a veteran's educational plan, and will not pay for out-of-state tuition fees. - 3.
-70 Unit Rule Once a veteran has received an associate degree in any major, he/she is eligible for further training at the college only if he/she takes courses required for upper division status at his/her transfer institution, or if he/she changes his/her objective.
-These courses must be approved by the Veterans Administration.
+- 1. To maintain eligibility, veteran students must maintain standards of academic progress as indicated in this catalog. - 2.
+The Veterans Administration will not pay for courses that are not included in a veteran's educational plan, and will not pay for outof-state tuition fees.